Fashion Week. Attending the Holy Grail in NYC is every fashionista’s dream. Mine included.

 - Lead volunteers walked us through the daily sign-in process and passed out official CFW Crew tees.

-- We main tenters spent the next two hours zip tying chairs together, straightening rows, arranging swag on VIP seats, and listening to instructions on what to do once the doors opened at 7 o’clock.
+- Those of us in the main tent spent the next two hours zip tying chairs together, straightening rows, arranging swag on VIP seats, and listening to instructions on what to do once the doors opened at 7 pm.

 - I was tasked with handing out programs and making sure the people standing in the back stayed against the wall.
 (Fire marshal’s orders.)